angulardart-community/site-angulardart/src/guide/deployment.md

 Here's what happens when you use webdev with dart2js and the `--output build` option:

-* Deployable files appear under your app's `build/web` directory.
+* Deployable files appear under your app's `build` directory.
-* dart2js compiles your app to JavaScript, saving the result in the file `build/web/main.dart.js`.
+* dart2js compiles your app to JavaScript, saving the result in the file `build/main.dart.js`.

 For more information, see the [documentation for webdev][webdev].